 Responding isn't the easiest path.
 To respond, you have to reverse a lifetime of conditioning that culminates in habitual actions and reactions.

-You do so by cultivating awareness of thoughts, emotions, and urges as they start to arise.
-This process is known as mindfulness - it comes from developing the skill of observing your mind and its activity without caught up in it.
-The practice that develops this skill is known as meditating.
+You do so by strengthening awareness of thoughts, emotions, and urges as they start to arise.
+This process is known as mindfulness - it comes from developing the skill of observing your mind and its activity without getting caught up in it.
+How do you develop this skill?
+Through the dedicated exercise of meditating.

 Together, mindfulness and meditation help you avoid the conditioned behavior you've historically been victim to.
-They allow you to create space between the situation and thoughts and emotions about the situation.
-That space is what you need in order to respond appropriately.
+They allow you to create space between the situation, and thoughts and emotions about the situation.

-In addition to helping you respond instead of react, mindfulness and meditation address the struggles we all face on a daily basis:
+In addition to helping you respond instead of react, mindfulness and meditation address the struggles we all deal with every day: